missionpinball/mpf-docs/versions/roadmap.rst

 We love the idea of players being able to “log in” to a machine, most likely by “tapping in” to the machine with their Bluetooth or NFC-enabled smart phone.
 (This idea is not new of course.
-Pyprocgame creator Adam Preble `blogged about this in 2014 <http://adampreble.net/blog/2014/02/ibeacon-at-the-arcade/>`_, and Dutch Pinball showed off a “Player Profiles” feature in Bride of Pin*Bot 2.0 at the Chicago Expo in 2013.)
+Pyprocgame creator Adam Preble `blogged about this in 2014 <http://adampreble.net/blog/2014/02/ibeacon-at-the-arcade/>`_, and Dutch Pinball's Bride of Pin*Bot 2.0 and Big Lebowski have "Player Profiles" features.

 Regardless of how it’s implemented, we love the idea of a particular player being able to login to a machine, since there are several cool things this could enable, including: